 Shotgun metagenomics consists of two main steps, whole genome sequencing of genomic DNA, and analyzing the resulting sequencing data, most commonly using a taxonommic assignment algorithm .
 For genomic DNA material, the material itself can be sequenced, whereas the genomic DNA must be extracted from from cell cultures prior to sequencing.
 After sequencing a taxonomic assignment algorithm is used to characterize the sequencing data.
 There are a number of different types of classification algorithms with varying classification accuracy and computational performance .
 All methods require a reference database for classification.
 In order to detect a contaminant within a microbial material, the contaminant or an organism more closely related to the contaminant than the material must be present in the database.
 As taxonomic classification algorithms are constantly improving, reference databases are expanding, and the cost of sequencing drops, shotgun metagenomic sequencing provides an alternative to current methods for detecting contaminants in microbial materials.

-In this work, we present the results of a proof of concept study evaluating the suitability of whole genome sequencing data combined with a taxonomic assignment algorithm for detecting organismal contaminants in microbial materials.
-We first provide a baseline assessment of the method using simulated sequencing data from single organisms to characterize the types of false positive contaminants the method may report.
-Then, evaluate the method’s ability to detect organismal contaminants in microbial material strains using sequencing data simulated to replicate microbial materials with different organismal contaminants at a range of concentrations.
+In this work, we present the results for a proof of concept in-silico method to evaluate the suitability of whole genome sequencing data combined with a taxonomic assignment algorithm for detecting organismal contaminants in microbial materials.
+This work provides a baseline assessment of the method using simulated sequencing data from single microorganisms to characterize the types of false positive contaminants the method may report.
+Then, the method was challenged for the ability to detect organismal contaminants in microbial material strains using sequencing data simulated to replicate microbial materials with different organismal contaminants at a range of concentrations.

 Methods